 A learning disability is a neurological disorder which affects the brain's processing abilities.

 While most commonly identified in children by a parent or teacher, learning disabilities can go undiagnosed, making testing in teenagers and adults sometimes necessary.
 In school-aged children who are unable to meet the expectations of a traditional classroom, a learning disability does not imply a lack of intelligence; in fact, many children with a learning disability have higher intelligence levels than other children of the same age.
-The problem lies in the child's ability to process information, leading to difficulties in reading, writing, reasoning, spelling or math, and can even impact a child's life outside of school, or in adults, interfering with their employment, social and home lives.
+The problem lies in the child's ability to process information, leading to difficulties in reading, writing, reasoning, spelling or math, and can even impact a child's life outside of school.
+In undiagnosed adults, these symptoms may be interfering with their employment, social and home lives.

-Dr. Tansman specializes in assessing adults who have ongoing concerns about possible undiagnosed learning disabilities.
+Dr. Tansman specializes in assessing adults who have ongoing concerns or curiosity about possible undiagnosed learning disabilities.

 A learning disability cannot be cured; however, the earlier a learning disability is diagnosed, the sooner you or your child can begin to manage the disability and learn effective therapies and techniques to help succeed in work, school and everyday life.